 1. Introduction

-Many observational studies have consistently found that individuals with cancer have a lower risk of developing dementia when compared to individuals with no history of cancer [1–4].
-These findings have motivated substantial research toward mechanistic explanations, including molecular and genetic pathways that may explain this association[5–12].
-These research inquiries inevitably lead to discussions of repurposing or augmenting current cancer chemotherapeutic for dementia [13].
+Many observational studies have consistently found that individuals with cancer have a lower risk of developing dementia than individuals with no history of cancer [1–4].
+These findings have motivated substantial research toward mechanistic explanations, including multiple molecular and genetic pathways that may explain this association[5–12].
+These research questions have led to discussions of repurposing or augmenting current cancer treatments including chemotherapy for dementia [13].

 Nevertheless, inferring any treatment or mechanistic effects from the observed cancer-dementia inverse association is not straightforward.
 Researchers have raised concerns related to the competing event of death, unmeasured confounding, and ascertainment error that could explain these results[9,14].
 However, understanding these or other sources of bias first requires making explicit the causal question.
 Moreover, enumerating an explicit causal question is one step toward tying a research study to a question that is relevant to decision-making[15,16].

-To illustrate the complexities of inferring hypothetical or available treatments’ effects on dementia from the observed cancer-dementia association, we focus on a specific question conceptualizing the Pin1 enzyme as the target of intervention.
+To illustrate the complexities of inferring hypothetical or available cacncer treatments’ effects on dementia from the observed cancer-dementia association, we focus on a specific question conceptualizing the Pin1 enzyme as the target of intervention.
+Note that specifically targeting Pin1 is not the purpose of cancer treatment regimens.
+Chemotherapy for instance has many different effects and therefore choosing to focus on chemotherapy as intervention would result in a very complex, unclear research question.
 Previous animal studies have shown that Pin1 enzyme over-expression promotes tumorigenesis, while its down-regulation is attributed to mechanisms that contribute to neurodegeneration and amyloid deposition[11,12,17].
-If we one day could develop a drug that increases Pin1 expression specifically in brain tissue in hopes of preventing dementia, we could pose the question as: What is the effect of this Pin1-targeting drug on the risk of dementia over time compared to standard treatments?
+If we -hypothetically speaking- one day could develop a drug that increases Pin1 expression specifically in brain tissue in hopes of preventing dementia, we could pose the question as: What is the effect of this Pin1-targeting drug on the risk of dementia over time compared to standard treatments?

 To explore how we might learn about this effect using real-world data on cancer and dementia, we progressively build a causal directed acyclic graph (DAG) to connect this particular causal question to the observable data and the assumptions we rely on to study the effect.
 We exemplify these challenges and how they translate into the analytic decision using data collected from the Rotterdam Study, a population-based cohort study.